2,458 texts in Legends of the Jews (Ginzberg)

 The Bible gives us the bare bones, but the legends… they add so much texture.
 We find Vashti at a massive, opulent party thrown by King Ahasuerus.
 He wants to show off her beauty t...

-We all know the story of Ahasuerus, the king, and his ill-fated wife Vashti.
+The familiar story centers on Ahasuerus, the king, and his ill-fated wife Vashti.
 But Ahasuerus didn't rule in a vacuum.
 He had advisors, powerful princes, whispering in his ear.
-And wh...
+A...

 He's just one of the seven princes of Persia mentioned in the Book of Esther (Esther 1:14), advisors to King Ahasuerus.
 But according to some fascinating Jewish traditions, Memucan...